Skip to main content

 This experience of dysregulation, of your body’s internal timing being at odds with your life’s demands, is a deeply personal and often isolating one.
 Your biology is communicating a profound truth ∞ the intricate clockwork that governs your health has been disturbed.
 This internal clock, your circadian rhythm, is the master conductor of your hormonal orchestra.
 Understanding its function is the first step toward reclaiming your energy and well-being.

 At the heart of this system is a small cluster of neurons in the hypothalamus known as the suprachiasmatic nucleus, or SCN.
-The SCN functions as the body’s central pacemaker, a that synchronizes countless physiological processes to the 24-hour cycle of light and darkness.
+The SCN functions as the body’s central pacemaker, a master clock that synchronizes countless physiological processes to the 24-hour cycle of light and darkness.

 It receives direct information from your eyes, using sunlight as its primary cue to organize the daily operations of your body.
 Its most critical role in the context of hormonal health is its command over the release of two pivotal hormones ∞ cortisol and melatonin.
 These two molecules operate in a beautiful, reciprocal rhythm that forms the foundation of your daily energy cycle.